Generating the Goeritz group of $S^3$: Chamber complexes and disk decomposition

-\begin{lemma} If $W$ is disky then \begin{itemize} \item $W$ has no components of $F$ in its interior. \item Each component of $F_{\calD}$ that lies in the interior of $W$ is a sphere. \item Let $C'$ be the chamber of $\hat{\calC}_{\calD}$ that is incident to $F'$ and lies in $W$, and suppose $D \in \calD$ lies inside $C'$.
-Then the two scars it leaves must lie on different components of $\bdd C'$. \end{itemize} \end{lemma}
+\begin{lemma} If $W$ is disky then \begin{enumerate} \item No component of $F$ lies entirely in the interior of $W$. \item Each component of $F_{\calD}$ that lies in the interior of $W$ is a sphere. \item Suppose $D \in \calD$ lies in the interior of $W$.
+Then the corresponding two scars do not lie on the same component of the surface $F_{\calD}$. \end{enumerate} \end{lemma}

 \begin{proof} Take the statements in order: